syncfusion-content/blazor-docs/blazor/pdfviewer-2/deployment/aws-beanstalk-deployment.md

 # Deploy Blazor Server App on AWS Elastic Beanstalk Linux

-In this section, we'll guide you through the process of adding Syncfusion®'s Blazor PDF Viewer component to your Blazor Server app and deploy it on AWS Elastic Beanstalk.
+In this section, we'll guide you through the process of adding Syncfusion&reg; Blazor PDF Viewer component to your Blazor Server app and deploy it on AWS Elastic Beanstalk.
 We'll break it down into simple steps to make it easy to follow.
 Additionally, you can find a fully functional example project on our [GitHub repository](https://github.com/SyncfusionExamples/blazor-pdf-viewer-examples/tree/master/Server%20Deployment/AWS/AWS_Elastic_Beanstalk/SfPdfViewerApp).

 ## Prerequisites